czxanas/framey-extension/README.md

 # Highlight Any Element on Your Page with Ease 🎨

-**Framey** is a lightweight browser extension that helps you visually highlight any element on your webpage with customizable colors.
+**Framey** is a lightweight browser extension that helps you visually highlight any element on your webpage with customizable colors & styles.
 Perfect for developers, designers, or anyone needing a clear visual guide for webpage elements.

 ---